Much of today’s technology is designed to deceive and manipulate us — not to protect us, our privacy or our property.

 Into our smartphones and our social media sites and our connected digital gadgetry, product designers have embedded certain techniques and methods and strategies to get us to use their products more even as they protect our valuable assets less.

-Several books and reports and now movies look at how and why technology is designed the way it is, and the picture they present is not pretty: rather than having a consistent and overarching concern for user privacy and the protection of personal information, many companies have as a corporate imperative the need to get users to engage more, to disclose more, to connect more.
+Several books and reports and now movies look at how and why technology is designed the way it is: the picture they present is not pretty.
+Rather than having a consistent and overarching concern for people’s online privacy and the protection of their personal information, many companies have as a corporate imperative the need to get customers to engage more, to disclose more, to connect more.
+(There’s a reason they call ’em “users”.)

-The tools tech companies have to influence our use of their technology include buttons and links, the timing of alerts and warnings, the shape of screens, the colour of dashboards, and more.
-Their careful and strategic use of language leads us to follow links, fill out surveys, respond to push notifications or timeline alerts, and otherwise share information in ways that are good for the company but not necessarily good for us.
+The tools tech companies have to influence our use of their technology — that is, to influence if not control our behaviour — include design and placement of buttons and links; the timing of alerts and warnings; the shape of screens, the colour of dashboards, the actions and interactions of algorithmic programmings and of course, the use of words.
+The careful and strategic use of language can lead us to follow links, fill out surveys, respond to push notifications and otherwise share information in ways that are good for the company but not necessarily good for us.

-Whether it’s the self-esteem of a young high school student being undermined by cyber-bullies; the loneliness and isolation of a senior citizen even with increasing connectivity; the unabashed fealty of modern consumers to social influencers; or the outright manipulation of political views and actions by unknown actors with unseen agendas, our society is facing a social media dilemma.
+Whether it’s the self-esteem of a young high school student being undermined by cyber-bullies; the loneliness and isolation of a senior citizen even in the face of increasing connectivity; the unabashed fealty of modern consumers to social influencers; or the outright manipulation of political views and actions by manipulative actors with Machiavellian agendas, our society is in the midst of a social media dilemma.

 These are among the concerns and warnings and revelations presented in a new documentary on Netflix called The Social Dilemma.
 A cinematic blend of fact and fiction, the movie warns of the consequences of the growing and powerful social media industry.
 Using real-world interviews with Silicon Valley insiders and some made-up scenarios about life inside a big tech company, the filmmakers show how social media is reprogramming civilization by portraying what’s on the other side of our screens.